fuse-box/fuse-box/docs/electron.md

 # Electron

 In this sections we are going through `electron` setup.
-As you know, electron application is split into 2 seperate bundle with seperate entry points.
+As you know, electron application is split into 2 separate bundle with separate entry points.
 First is the `main` process which launches the application, tweaks its settings, e.g. window size.
 Fusebox has a special launcher for that one.

 A working example can be found [here](https://github.com/fuse-box/fuse-box-electron-seed)